FasalZein/claude-bridge/README.md

     ║  ██████╔╝██║  ██║██║██████╔╝╚██████╔╝███████╗                ║
     ║  ╚═════╝ ╚═╝  ╚═╝╚═╝╚═════╝  ╚═════╝ ╚══════╝                ║
     ║                                                               ║
-    ║           🌉 Anthropic API Gateway for A4F/Algion 🌉          ║
+    ║           🌉 Anthropic API Gateway for A4F 🌉                 ║
     ║                                                               ║
     ╚═══════════════════════════════════════════════════════════════╝
 ```

 ## Features

-- ✅ **Full Anthropic API compatibility** - Works with Claude Code, Roo Code, Cline, and any Anthropic SDK
+- ✅ **Full Anthropic API compatibility** - Works with Roo Code, Cline, and any Anthropic SDK
-- ✅ **Multi-backend support** - Switch between A4F and Algion with a single command
+- ✅ **A4F backend** - Uses A4F's OpenAI-compatible API
 - ✅ **Streaming support** - Real-time SSE streaming with proper event conversion
-- ✅ **Tool calling** - Full support for function calling and tool use
+- ✅ **XML-based tools** - Works with tools that use XML format in system prompt (like Roo Code)
 - ✅ **Token counting** - Accurate token counting with Claude's tokenizer
-- ✅ **Model name mapping** - Automatically maps Anthropic model names to backend formats
+- ✅ **Model name mapping** - Automatically maps Anthropic model names to A4F format
 - ✅ **Simple CLI** - Start with `claude-bridge` command from anywhere
+- ✅ **Proper error handling** - Maps rate limit and other errors correctly

 ## Quick Start